Are you looking for something quirky to do in the Pacific Northwest? Check out these 7 unique places to visit in Oregon that are fascinating!

 Where to Stay Near Thor’s Well

 While a lot of people make Thor’s Well a stop on their Oregon Coast road trip, you can definitely spend the night in Yachats.
-A few popular options include Deane’s Oceanfront Lodge, the Dublin House Motel, and Fireside Motel.
+A few popular options include the Tillicum Beach Motel, the Dublin House Motel, and the Fireside Motel.

 2. The Big Foot Trap

-Oregon’s forests are said to be some of the places where Big Foot has been spotted, especially during the 19th century.
+Oregon’s forests are said to be some places where Big Foot has been spotted, especially during the 19th century.
 There have been tons of bigfoot sightings in Oregon since then.

-When a miner reported seeing a humongous footprint in 1974 at the Rogue River-Siskiyou National Forest, the North American Wildlife Research Team set out to create a huge trap in order to finally catch the infamous legendary creature.
+When a miner reported seeing a humongous footprint in 1974 at the Rogue River-Siskiyou National Forest, the North American Wildlife Research Team set out to create a huge trap and finally catch the legendary creature.

 Today, the wooden box filled with bait can still be seen.
-While it never actually managed to trap Big Foot, it did catch a few bears and a few hunters.
+While it never actually managed to trap Big Foot, it caught a few bears and hunters.
 Eeek!
 Going Big Foot watching is definitely one of the more unique things to do in Oregon.

 You can visit the Big Foot Trap in Oregon by hiking the Collings Mountain Trail near Ruch.
 It’s definitely one of the top cool places to visit in Oregon for Big Foot enthusiasts!